 I have often said that you can feel good about what you buy from Little Skein.
 I am steadfast in this commitment.
 Your orders (and dollars) go, first, to the most vulnerable people in my circle.

 I ship from my well-outfitted "shipping garage."
-No one in our household has been showing any signs of COVID-19.
-We take temperatures every few days and should anything change, I will immediately halt making and shipping.
 I take universal precautions while making and shipping including thorough hand washing many times a day and disinfecting surfaces.
 The CDC and WHO advises that mail and packages are safe, and the time in transit should further provide a safety buffer for you.